-MFG 110 Modern Manufacturing Techniques
+MFG 110 Modern Manufacturing Techniques I

 This course provides students with experience in the use of precision measurement, modern manufacturing techniques and processes, and manufacturing nomenclature, as well as the maintenance of manufacturing equipment.
-Risk management, Occupational Safety and Health Administration (OSHA) regulations and site safety are stressed.
+Risk management and Occupational Safety and Health Administration (OSHA) regulations are stressed.
 American National Standards Institute (ANSI) and American Society of Mechanical Engineers (ASME) standards and statistical process control are introduced.
 Also covered are the techniques for tool layout and the use of hand tools and bench work, metal-cutting technology, metal-cutting saws, drilling machines, and computerized numerical control (CNC) mill and lathe machines.
-CNC and computer-aided manufacturing (CAM) programming, speeds, feeds, depth of cuts and the production of parts from blueprints are integrated throughout the course.
-Two lecture hours and eight laboratory hours per week.
-Laboratory fee: \$50.
+Speeds, feeds, depth of cuts and the production of parts from blueprints are integrated throughout the course.
+Two lecture hours and three laboratory hours per week.
+Laboratory fee: \$25.
 Usually offered in the fall and spring.